crate/cloud-reference/docs/glossary.rst

 Within each :ref:`organization <gloss-org>`, an administrator can deploy any number of :ref:`products <gloss-product>`.
 The main service is the deployment of clusters, which can be done through the CrateDB Cloud Console.
-A cluster is a set of at least one instance (referred to as nodes) which form a single, distributed database.
-Effectively, each cluster within CrateDB Cloud  is a hosted database.
+A cluster is a set of at least one instance (referred to as node) which forms a database.
+It is also possible (and recommended) to deploy multi-node clusters.
+Then the the database is truly distributed.
 Depending on the user's :ref:`subscription plan <gloss-subscription-plan>` and scaling, each cluster will have a certain storage capacity and can process a certain amount of ingests and queries per second.
 Only actual cluster usage is billed.

 A cluster has a name, a unique ID, as well as a storage and processing capacity and a number of nodes.
 Note that clusters are also versioned.
 For